tech · 06 Jan 2025

 The medical staff interface has a bi-directional connection with the cloud RPM server.
 The interface usually has several built-in modules that allow care teams to effectively manage and act on the patient data.

-- Appointment management module.
-This module is used for storing patients’ appointment details and managing patient-provider interactions.
+• Appointment management module.
+This module is used to store patients’ appointment details and manage patient-provider interactions.
 Usually, this module allows for two-way scheduling, enabling both patients and doctors to initiate appointment requests.

 Depending on the unique needs of the organization, a doctor-facing RPM interface can also include other modules, such as patient management, care plan management, and patient education management components.